 Kurt Gagne, also Deaf, is a research assistant in the Department of Psychological Sciences at the University of Connecticut.
 He is currently studying Early Childhood Education with a goal of working with deaf children around the world.
 Kurt has experience working with Deaf children and adults in Nicaragua.

-Grace is a sophomore and a Speech, Language, and Hearing major with a minor in ASL Interpretation.
+Grace is a junior and a Speech, Language, and Hearing major with a minor in ASL Interpretation.
 She is currently working as a research assistant for Dr. Marie Coppola on the SLaM project exploring the acquisition of number words in Deaf, hard of hearing and hearing children.
 She wants to explore, more in depth, how Deaf children acquire language and how that language effects the child’s develoment.
 In the future she plans to become a speech pathologist.

-Elizabeth Roffe is a sophomore at UCONN pursuing a major in Speech, Language, and Hearing Sciences (SLHS).
+Elizabeth Roffe is a junior at UCONN pursuing a major in Speech, Language, and Hearing Sciences (SLHS).
 She is seeking a minor in American Sign Language and Deaf Culture.
 Studying the impact of language experience on numerical and social cognition is the perfect way to immerse herself into the SLHS world.
 This research encompasses both her interests and her career aspirations.
 She aspires to become a Speech Pathologist with her own private practice where she will focus on helping kids with different speech and language disorders.

 Travis Stevens is a Deaf part-time research specialist for Dr. Coppola’s Study of Language and Math (SLAM) project.